 This was the Church Homeopathy inspired.
-It’s growth in the early 1900′s, Twain reported (who was Mrs. Eddy’s most ardent critic) if its phenomenal growth continued as its 1904 rate by the 1930′s it would overtake Congress.
+It’s growth in the early 1900’s, according to Twain, who was Mrs. Eddy’s most ardent critic, if its phenomenal growth continued as its 1904 rate, by the 1930’s it would overtake Congress.

 “Her experiments in homoeopathy had made her skeptical as to material curative methods.
 Jahr, from Aconitum to Zincum, enumerates the general symptoms, the characteristic signs, which demand different remedies; but the drug is frequently attenuated to such a degree that not a vestige of it remains.
 Thus we learn that it is not the drug which expels the disease or changes one of the symptoms of disease.

 Only salt and water